The Archimedean limit of random sorting networks: Characterization of minimal flux paths

 Here we use $k$ as shorthand for the line $h(t) = k$.

-Let $g \in \Lip_r$ be any minimal flux $\pi\sqrt{1- y^2}$-Lipschitz path.
-By the monotonicity established in Proposition \ref{P:monotone-traj}, $g$ upcrosses $k$ at most once in the interval $[0, 1]$, and downcrosses $k$ at most once.
+Let $g \in \Lip^*$ be any minimal flux $\pi\sqrt{1- y^2}$-Lipschitz path.
+We will analyze how $g$ crosses the paths $k$ and $h_m$ in the interval $[t_1, t_2]$.
+By the unimodality established in Proposition \ref{P:monotone-traj}, $g$ upcrosses $k$ at most once in the interval $[0, 1]$, and downcrosses $k$ at most once.
 Moreover, by Lemma \ref{L:no-cross}, $g$ crosses $h_m$ at most once.

 If $g(t_1) \notin [\ell, k]$, and $g(t_2) \ne k$, then the total number of crossings of the lines $h_m$ and $k$ is even.
-Hence, either $g$ crosses $h_m$ the same amount of times that $g$ crosses $k$, or $g$ first crosses $k$ going down, and then crosses $k$ going up.
-This second possibility cannot happen by the monotonicity of $g$ (Proposition \ref{P:monotone-traj}).
+Hence, either $g$ doesn't cross either path in the interval $[t_1, t_2]$, or else $g$ first crosses $k$ going down, and then crosses $k$ going up, all while staying above $h_m$.
+This would force $g$ to have a positive local minimum in the interval $[t_1, t_2]$.
+This is forbidden by the monotonicity properties of minimal flux paths (Proposition \ref{P:monotone-traj}).

 If $g(t_1) \in (\ell, k)$ and $g'(t_1) < 0$, then again by the monotonicity properties of $g$, $g$ downcrosses $h_m$, does not upcross $h_m$, and neither upcrosses nor downcrosses $k$.

 If $g(t_1) \in (\ell, k)$, $g'(t_1) > 0$, and $g(t_2) \ne k$, then $m(g) \ge m$ since $(\ell, m) \cap A = \emptyset$.
 By the monotonicity of $g$ (Proposition \ref{P:monotone-traj}), $g(t^*) = m(g)$ for some $t^* > t_1$.
 If $g(t_2) < h(t_2)$, then since both $g$ and $h_m$ are minimal flux paths, the restrictions on crossings imposed by Lemma \ref{L:no-cross} imply that $t^* < t_2$.
 In this case, $g$ both upcrosses and downcrosses $k$ in the interval $[t_1, t_2]$, and downcrosses but does not upcross $h_m$.